 - Leads and facilitates reflective evaluation in relation to quality improvement interventions

 - Promotes the professional responsibility of safeguarding children and young people, and able to document accurately and raise concerns in a professional manner to senior staff

 - Takes responsibility for raising concerns, getting advice and taking appropriate actions, with supervision

-- Independently leads the full process of safeguarding children, including assessment and reporting
+- Independently leads the full process of safeguarding management for children, including assessment and reporting

 Domain 10 - Education and training (GPC 8)